🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 How is CBDA Different from CBD?

-We know far more about CBD than CBDA, but that’s not CBDA’s fault.
+We know far more about CBD than CBDA benefits, but that’s not CBDA’s fault.
 It’s ours for not taking the plant and its compounds seriously.
 Research on this unique cannabinoid is sparse and primarily centers around in vitro and animal testing — neither of which offers enough data to draw any conclusions on its effects on human health.

 Still, no reason to dwell on the past.
 What’s done is done — time to move forward.